 Budapest’s gastronomy and nightlife scene has never been as exciting and colourful as it is today.
 We now have access to creative and innovative offerings, whether it be in a dark and dreamy boutique bar hiding in a tiny alley, a rooftop bar with glorious views, or the mystical high-end hotel bars.
 But where are the most exciting bars in Budapest, the highest standards of elegance, style and quality?
 Where are the best bartenders, who mix the best Daiquiris, Cosmopolitans or Margharitas to deliver exceptional flavour and add the spice to our night?

-The Boutiq'Bar is a real concept for the cocktail-fans.
-Their professionalism is not just well known amongst locals, but is recognised by international drinkers as well.
-It's not by coincidence that this bar managed by Zoltan Nagy got into the best 50 bars around the world in 2012 by the well-known Drinks International magazine, which is considered the Bartender's Bible.
+The Boutiq'Bar is a real concept for cocktail-fans.
+Their professionalism is not just well known amongst locals, but is recognised by international connoisseurs as well.
+It is no coincidence that this bar, managed by Zoltan Nagy, appeared in ‘The best 50 bars around the world in 2012’ by Drinks International magazine, considered the Bartender's Bible.
 This bar uses seasonal ingredients and offers a gourmet experience.
 The internationally successful team provides the best, high-quality service for its guests.
-Only fresh vegetables, fruits and purees are used for the drinks, whilst they have around 300 different distillates on the counter, which is a gastronomical miracle itself.
+Only fresh vegetables, fruits and purees are used for the drinks, and they have an incredible 300 different distillates on the counter,a gastronomical miracle in itself.